etanttila/apluslms.github.io/guides/quick/index.md

 To run A+ LMS locally, you need to install [Docker](https://www.docker.com/).
 Docker is a containerization software.
 Follow [this guide](https://docs.docker.com/install/) to install Docker Community Edition on your machine.
 In short, on Linux install `docker-ce` from docker repositories and on macOS download and install Docker for Mac.
+Minimum required Docker version is 1.13.

 ### Docker Compose